Skip to main content

 She nodded.

-She sat uncomfortably in front of him, his chest brushed her side.
+She sat uncomfortably in front of him, and his chest brushed her side.
 She was nervous.
 She was wearing a lehenga, sitting with both her feet on one side.
-Her face hidden in the dupatta she could see his hands, the horse's ears and a little road ahead.
-Was it him or the horse that made her nervous, she had no clue.
-As they rode out of the village he increased the speed, making her close her eyes in fear.
-She caught his hands afraid she might fall.
+Her face hidden in the dupatta, she could see his hands, the horse's ears and a little road ahead.
+Was it him or the horse that made her nervous?
+She had no clue.
+As they rode out of the village, he increased the speed, making her close her eyes in fear.
+She caught his hands, afraid she might fall.
 He smiled a little.

 " Who said I am scared?"